 If you went anywhere with Sonny, you would not be with him long before someone would come up to him and say, “Remember me?
 I rode your bus.”
 “I was on your volleyball (or basketball) team.”
 “I played football with you.”
 Everyone knew and loved Sonny.

 He is survived by his wife, Bonnie.
 Their daughter, Elizabeth, preceded him in death in 1980.
 His son Russell and wife Kristy Henning Fonoimoana, grandsons Toa, Sam and Luke, reside in Sparks, Nevada; granddaughter, Tiare, resides in Salt Lake City, Utah.

 At his request, there will be no public service.
 Keep your memories of Sonny close to your heart and know he is singing and dancing with a beautiful smile on his face in Heaven.

 Any donations to his memory can be made to an organization of your choice or to Humanitarian Services of the Church of Jesus Christ of Latter-day Saints. https://www.ldsphilanthropies.org/humanitarian-services

-To send flowers to Sonny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sonny Fonoimoana, please visit our floral store.

 LDS Philanthropies/Missionary Fund